lambdamirror/Restful-Service-Kdb/README.md

 # Restful-Service-Kdb

 This this an implementation of a simulation for kx database. <br />
 As the program starts, there are 5 windows running in total.
-With the naming in `start.sh`, the 5 windows are: `CFH-tick, CFH-hdb, CFH-rdb, CFH-feed, CFH-rest`.
+With the naming in `start.sh`, the 5 windows are: `DB-tick, DB-hdb, DB-rdb, DB-feed, DB-rest`.

 ## Usages
 To start: `./start.sh` <br />